 This award is given for a single outstanding achievement or body of accomplishments that have advanced the field.

-Given in recognition of outstanding research in the areas of critical and point of care testing for abstract submitted and poster presented at the AACC annual meeting.
+Given in recognition of outstanding research in the areas of critical and point-of-care testing for abstract submitted and poster presented at the AACC Annual Scientific Meeting.
 Abstracts are selected by the CPOCT Awards Committee from the accepted abstracts submitted to the AACC Annual Meeting Organizing Committee.
-The awardees are recognized at the CPOCT Mixer during the AACC Annual Meeting.
+The awardees are recognized at the CPOCT Mixer during the AACC Annual Scientific Meeting.
 Recipients receive a $500 cash award.

 Best International Symposium Abstract

 This award is given in recognition of outstanding research in the areas of critical and point-of-care testing for abstracts submitted and posters presented at the CPOCT international symposium.
 Abstracts are selected by the CPOCT Awards Committee from those accepted abstracts submitted to the Scientific Committee of the CPOCT International Symposium.
 The awardees are recognized at the symposium's award dinner.
 Recipients receive a $500 cash award.

 These awards are presented in recognition of outstanding papers published in the CPOCT Newsletter.
 Recipients receive a $100 cash award.

 This grant provides travel support for an invited, well-recognized and experienced clinical chemist to travel overseas to enhance the quality of Critical and Point-of-Care Testing at a non-US national conference of clinical chemistry.
 The award consists of up to $1,500 cash travel support.
 President of the national clinical chemistry society organizing the conference should contact the chair of the CPOCT Division for this award.